lavkumarv/swagger-to-slate/README.md

 ### Installing

 You can install this module using `npm install -g swagger-to-slate`.
-You need to install this module gloablly inorder to call it by name.
+You need to install this module globally in order to call it by name.

 ## use